NON-STATE ACTORS IN EDUCATION

 Profit-making: No information was found.

-Taxes and subsidies: The 2016 Education Law dictates the Minister may provide higher education institutions with subsidies from the funds available to the Minister for the grant, subsidies or other means provision set by the Minister.
+Taxes and subsidies: According to the 2016 Education Law, the Minister may provide higher education institutions with subsidies from the funds available to the Minister.

 Quality of teaching and learning

-Curriculum and education standards: According to the 2017 Education Regulations, all programmes at a tertiary institution must be taught following the accreditation or certification standard of the institution as approved through the registration of the institution.
+Curriculum and education standards: According to the 2017 Education Regulations, all tertiary education programmes must comply with the accreditation or certification standard of the institution, as approved during its registration.

-Teaching profession: All academic staff must possess a degree, professional qualification, or other appropriate qualification in the field of instruction in which the teacher/trainer is teaching, a valid work permit, proof of Police Clearance for all staff members, and must be registered at the Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL).
+Teaching profession: All academic staff must possess a degree, professional qualification, or other appropriate qualification in their field of instruction, a valid work permit, and proof of Police Clearance.
+Academic staff must additionally be registered under the Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL).

 Equitable access